Before the Bell: What every Canadian investor needs to know today

 “If the cuts are rolled over until (the first quarter of) 2018, we expect oil prices to be around $57 a barrel for 2018,” he said.

-At 3.30 p.m.
-(ET) the Energy Information Administration will release the latest oil inventories figures.
+Also, the Energy Information Administration will release the latest oil inventories figures on Wednesday morning.
 The market is expecting a decline of 2.4 million barrels.
 Last week’s report showed a drop of 1.8 million barrels.

+Gold steadied Wednesday, taking a breather after the previous day’s fall as investors awaited minutes of the Federal Reserve’s latest meeting for clues on the outlook for U.S. interest rates.
+Silver moved higher.
+Copper fell after Moody's downgraded China's credit ratings.

 Currencies and bonds